iremkapucuoglu/p4b-website/content/en/posts/2021-08-06-innovationswettbewerb-der-stadt-munchen.md

 date : 2021-08-06T06:00:00Z
 description : ""
 image : "/images/award.webp"
-summary : "We are happy to announce that we received the Munich Innovation Award for the category of “Emission-free Mobility in Munich” from the City of Munich.
-We'll discuss the competition itself as well as what that means for Plan4Better." thumbnail : "/images/award_t.webp" title : "Innovation Contest by the City of Munich" translationKey : ""
+summary : "We are happy to announce that we received the Munich Innovation Award for the category of “Emission-free Mobility in Munich” from the City of Munich." thumbnail : "/images/award_t.webp" title : "Innovation Contest by the City of Munich" translationKey : ""